-Cheryl Cole (born Cheryl Ann Tweedy on June 30, 1983) was a dancer and model prior to becoming a member of the record-breaking European pop group Girls Aloud.
-As a youngster, she won several modeling competitions and appeared in commercials, but she made her biggest leap in 2002, when she auditioned for Popstars: The Rivals and was selected to join Girls Aloud, a group that went on to release 19 Top Ten U.K. singles within a matter of a few years.
-In 2009, Girls Aloud announced a year-long hiatus, and Cole, who had become one of her country’s highest-profile celebrities (thanks in part to her role as a judge on another British singing competition, The X Factor, whose weekly audience swelled to 14 million viewers after she joined the cast), took advantage of the down time to record her first solo album.
+Cheryl, born Cheryl Ann Tweedy and formerly known as Cheryl Cole, was a dancer and model prior to becoming a member of the record-breaking European pop group Girls Aloud.
+As a youngster, the Newcastle, England native won several modeling competitions and appeared in commercials, but she made her biggest leap in 2002, when she auditioned for Popstars: The Rivals and was selected to join Girls Aloud, a group that went on to release 19 Top Ten U.K. singles within a matter of a few years.
+In 2009, Girls Aloud announced a yearlong hiatus, and Cheryl, who had become one of her country’s highest-profile celebrities (thanks in part to her role as a judge on another British singing competition, The X Factor, whose weekly audience swelled to 14 million viewers after she joined the cast), took advantage of the down time to record her first solo album.

-Cole's career in the U.S. turned into a roller coaster ride, when she was first picked by Simon Cowell to be a judge on the American version of The X Factor, then left the show under controversial circumstances after only three weeks.
-She then declined to return to the U.K. version of the show and decided to focus on her recording career.
-Her third album, A Million Lights, featured the Calvin Harris-produced single "Call My Name" and was released in June of 2012 in the U.K. As a measure of just how much the X Factor episode may have hurt her career, the album was not scheduled for American release.
+Cheryl's career in the U.S. turned into a roller coaster ride, when she was first picked by Simon Cowell to be a judge on the American version of The X Factor, then left the show under controversial circumstances after only three weeks.
+She then declined to return to the original U.K. version of the show and decided to focus on her recording career.
+Her third album, A Million Lights, featured the Calvin Harris-produced single "Call My Name" and was released in June 2012 in the U.K.

-During the back-end of 2012 Cole confirmed that she would rejoin her Girls Aloud bandmates for a reunion tour, which also resulted in the release of charity single "Something New," before the group confirmed in 2013 they had split permanently.
+In late 2012, Cheryl confirmed that she would rejoin Girls Aloud for a reunion tour, which also resulted in the release of the charity single "Something New," before the group members confirmed in 2013 that they had split permanently.
 After taking a break for much of 2013, she returned to the limelight in 2014 with the announcement she had married Frenchman Jean-Bernard Fernandez-Versini, four years after her split with English soccer star Ashley Cole.
-That year she regained her place on the judging panel of the U.K. version of The X-Factor, and announced the release of her fourth studio album, Only Human. ~ Andy Kellman & Tim Sendra, Rovi
+That year she regained her place on the judging panel of The X Factor, and announced the release of her fourth studio album, Only Human.
+Its first two singles, "Crazy Stupid Love" and "I Don't Care," topped the U.K. pop chart. ~ Andy Kellman & Tim Sendra, Rovi